 It’s Day Seven of ‘Sustainable Christmas,’ and Global Action Plan is looking into how best to celebrate with the Christmas Tree!
 And so, the age-old question continues, should it be a real tree, a plastic tree, or are there any new, planet-friendly ways to celebrate the festivities?

-- Firstly, regarding plastic trees, decorating and celebrating with real trees will consistently be a better option unless you have the artificial Christmas tree for over 5 years, “and that doesn’t even consider the carbon footprint,” of transporting it from where it was manufactured.
+- Firstly, regarding plastic trees, decorating and celebrating with real trees will consistently be a better option unless you have the artificial Christmas tree for over 5 years, “and that doesn’t even consider the carbon footprint” of transporting it from where it was manufactured.

-- Thirdly, a new solution to this age-old problem has offered the idea of renting a Christmas tree!
-Recently, more and more organizations have come to the conclusion that a novel answer to the Christmas Tree conundrum is to rent a tree.
+- And finally, a new solution to this age-old problem has offered the idea of renting a Christmas tree!
+Recently, more and more organisations have come to the conclusion that a novel answer to the Christmas Tree conundrum is to rent a tree.
 Fundamentally, the idea is simple: vendors provide a real tree for the Christmas season, and then all the customer has to do is return the tree “after the festive period, [and] trees are replanted so that they can be rented out again next year.”

-As a result, there are a range of eco-friendly ways to celebrate with a Christmas tree – so no one has to miss out on the full festive experience!
+In short: There are a range of eco-friendly ways to celebrate with a Christmas tree – so no one has to miss out on the full festive experience!